Short Term Scientific Missions

 How to apply

-This bursary scheme offers up to 1,000 euros of funding to travel to other centres to learn new skills, establish collaborations, develop research projects or to invite a specialist to your centre to help with service or research developments.
+This bursary scheme offers up to 1,500 euros of funding to travel to other centres to learn new skills, establish collaborations, develop research projects or to invite a specialist to your centre to help with service or research developments.
+All STSMs must be complete and claims submitted before the end of April 2019.

-The application window is open until 31st January 2017
+The application window is open until the 1st March 2019 (funds permitting)

 Applications must be made through the COST website